chriscrcodes/smart-factory/INSTALL-3.md

     - Click `Open event processor`
     - Set the field `EmployeeId` to `String` (click on the three dots)
      ![fabric-eventstream-1-1](./artifacts/media/fabric_eventstream-1-1.png "fabric-eventstream-1-1")
-    - Set the field `ProductId` to `String` (click on the three dots)
+    - Set the field `ProductId` to `String` (same as above for `EmployeeId`)
     - Set the field `Timestamp` to `DateTime` (click on the three dots)
      ![fabric-eventstream-1-2](./artifacts/media/fabric_eventstream-1-2.png "fabric-eventstream-1-2")
     - Ensure the fields are correctly configured as the picture below:
      ![fabric-eventstream-1](./artifacts/media/fabric_eventstream-1.png "fabric-eventstream-1")
     - Click `Done`
     - Click `Add`